MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     If prompted, select your choice of browser to run the app.

-    You can also double-click the **index.html** file from the Windows File Explorer to open it in your default web browser.

-1. With your prototype app open in the browser, test the use cases you listed in your product requirements and verify that your prototype app delivers the expected functionality.
+1. With your prototype app open in the browser, test the use cases you listed in your PRD and verify that your prototype app delivers the expected functionality.

-    The uses cases should describe basic functionality that your prototype app should implement.
+    The use cases describe basic functionality that your prototype app should implement.
 For example:

     - As a user, I can browse a list of fruit products.
     - As a user, I can view detailed information about a selected product.